TurboVega/agon_compression/README.md

 11iiiiiiii   String of 16 bytes starting at window index iiiiiiii
 ```

+After compression, the application reports the input and output data sizes.
+The output
+size includes the size of the file header.

 ## Decompress
 This application decompresses the input file, yielding the output file.

 The command-line format is:

 decompress <i>inputfilepath outputfilepath</i>

+After decompression, the application reports the input and output data sizes.
+The input
+size includes the size of the file header.

 ## Verification
 It should be the case that compressing a file, then decompressing the